-7. The sentences "In July 2020, the European Court of Justice ruled that if the clause that regulates the mortgage formation costs is declared null and void, any mortgage formation costs payable pursuant to such clause have to be borne in full by the bank, and not equally divided between the bank and the customer, contrary to the Spanish Supreme Court in its January 2019 ruling.
-ING Spain is assessing the impact of this decision on claims from customers against ING." shall be added at the end of the paragraph entitled "Mortgage expenses claims" in the section entitled "General Information - Litigation" beginning on page 106 of the Registration Document and therefore the aforementioned paragraph shall be deleted and restated as follows:
+8. The sentences "In July 2020, the European Court of Justice ruled that if the clause that regulates the mortgage formation costs is declared null and void, any mortgage formation costs payable pursuant to such clause have to be borne in full by the bank, and not equally divided between the bank and the customer, contrary to the Spanish Supreme Court in its January 2019 ruling.
+ING Spain is assessing the impact of this decision on claims from customers against ING." shall be replaced by "In July 2020, the European Court of Justice (the "ECJ") ruled that if the clause that regulates the mortgage formation costs is declared null and void, then any mortgage formation costs payable pursuant to such clause have to be borne in full by the bank, and not equally divided between the bank and the customer.
+In July 2020, the Spanish Supreme Court issued a note with its interpretation of the ECJ's decision.
+The Spanish Supreme Court's view was that, once a clause that attributed all the expenses to the consumer is declared abusive and therefore null and void, the local court must analyse who, in accordance with the national legal and regulatory rules, was responsible for satisfying each of the expenses in question.
+The impact on ING was analysed and the provision mentioned above was adjusted."
+In the paragraph entitled "Mortgage expenses claims" in the section entitled "General Information - Litigation" beginning on page 106 of the Registration Document and therefore the aforementioned paragraph shall be deleted and restated as follows: